RD Gateway OTP Provider

-SecureMFA_RDS_OTP Provider is authentication module for Microsoft Remote Desktop Gateway servers which allows to provide multi-factor authentication for RDS Farms and Remote Desktop Service access using OTP passcodes .
-Provider uses TOTP Algorithm to generate secrets.
-Technical specification can be found in RFC6238.
-Using this MFA provider users are required to enter a one time passcode, which is generated on their phones via authenticator applications like Microsoft Authenticator , Google Authenticator, Symantec VIP etc. to complete second factor authentication logon.
+SecureMFA_RDS_OTP Provider is an authentication module for Microsoft Remote Desktop Gateway servers which allows providing multi-factor authentication for RDS Farms and Remote Desktop Service access using OTP passcodes.
+The provider uses the TOTP Algorithm to generate secrets.
+Technical specifications can be found in RFC6238.
+Using this MFA provider, users must enter a one-time passcode generated on their phones via authenticator applications like Microsoft Authenticator, Google Authenticator, Symantec VIP, etc., to complete the second-factor authentication login.
 This module fully replaces native RD Gateway Client Authentication Policies (CAP) with OTP codes and fully integrates with native RD Gateway Resource Authorization Policies (RAP) for access and control management.
-More details how RD Gateway API works can be found in MSDN Article.
+More details on how RD Gateway API works can be found in MSDN Article.

 OTP passcodes for 2 user accounts